Joliwood/solo-dev-saas-template/README.md

 ## Upgrades incoming || Reflexions :
 - Adding a storybook for the front
 - Full auth setup
-- Package package for infra
+- Package for infra
 - Sentry (infra)

-## How to read commits in this project
+## For versions <= v1.0.0, the commits are marked with these signs :

 :zap: = Minor correction / fast debug \
 :construction: = Work in progress \